louisaswin/louisaswin.github.io/README.md

 Minor in Neuroscience** _with Highest Distinction_	(May 2023)
 University of North Carolina | Chapel Hill, NC

-**About Me**
+## About Me
-- I’m Louisa, a data enthusiast with a background in statistics and psychology.
+- I’m a data enthusiast with a background in statistics and psychology.
 - I'm passionate about data analytics, machine learning, and data ethics, driven by my curiosity for uncovering trends and insights.
 - Beyond data, I'm an avid reader, a fan of games, and a movie lover.
 I also enjoy listening to podcasts, scuba diving, and traveling.